-Smooth roads are safer roads.
-Traditional pavement often fails from rutting, stripping, cold cracking, and fatigue cracking, causing pavement to deform over time.
-Polymer modified asphalt offers long-lasting road pavement performance, helping to enable smoother surfaces for roadway safety across climates.
+Smooth roads are safe roads.
+Traditional pavements often fail from rutting, stripping, cold cracking, and fatigue cracking, causing damage over time.
+At Dow, our polymer-modified asphalt offers long-lasting road pavement performance, helping to enable smoother surfaces to prioritize roadway safety across climates.

 1Investigation of Low Temperature Cracking in Asphalt Pavements: Cracking in Asphalt Pavements National Pooled Fund Study – Phase II; MnROAD, MnDOT (2010)

 2Performance Characterization and Fatigue Damage Prediction of Asphalt Mixtures Containing Polymer Modified Binders and Recycled Plastics

 Across the globe roads need to withstand moisture and temperature cycling, especially in freeze-thaw cycles.
 Asphaltic cement enhanced by ELVALOY™ Reactive Elastomeric Terpolymers (RET) is shown in lab tests to improve pavement service life in these conditions, due to reduced moisture susceptibility causing better asphalt binder adhesion to aggregate.

 The U.S. Federal Highway Administration conducted a study to determine the effects of 11 asphalt binders on the moisture sensitivity of mixtures, using a Hamburg Wheel-Tracking Device (Hamburg WTD).
 The results showed that only the mixture with ELVALOY™ RET performed better than the PG 70-22 control mixture at a 5-percent level of significance.3